 Driving to Welcome Hotel Lambafell

-We tipped our guide (not required, but not looked down on as it is at restaurants) – our horseback riding in Iceland adventure was everything we had hoped for, and more!
-We changed in their bathroom, and then headed south to Lambafell where we would be staying the next 3 nights.
-Lambafell is right before the Skogafoss waterfall on the south side of Iceland, so it was a great mid-point location as we would continue further south to the glaciers.
+We tipped our horseback riding guide, which is not required, but not looked down on as it is at restaurants.
+Our horseback riding in Iceland adventure was everything we had hoped for, and more, so why not?
+We changed in their bathroom and then headed south to the Welcome Hotel Lambafell where we would be staying the next 3 nights.
+Hotel Lambafell is located right before the Skogafoss waterfall on the south side of Iceland, so it was a great mid-point location as we would continue further south to the glaciers.

 Our drive was, as had become expected, beautiful.
 Again, the storm clouds coming and going left us with some of the most spectacular landscapes I’ve ever seen.

 After about an hour drive, we pulled up to Welcome Hotel Lambafell.
 I had chosen this hotel because of its remote location and beautiful views, and at that, it did not disappoint.
 Sadly, there would be other disappointments, but at least that was not one of them.
 Read my review here.

 We pulled up the road, parked our car, and walked in to find our room which was a bit confusing at first.
 The Welcome Hotel Lambafell has self-check-in, so you’re provided with a room code beforehand.
 There usually is no staff on site, either (although there is a phone to call them, and I think they live down the road).